dskowasch/sicr/README.md

 ## Get started

-The sicr package vignette [vignette](https://dskowasch.github.io/sicr/articles/sicr.html) describes the usage in detail with a complete example.
+The sicr package [vignette](https://dskowasch.github.io/sicr/articles/sicr.html) describes the usage in detail with a complete example.